Hany-Almnaem/pdp/design.md

 ```

 ### Logical Array Implementation
 The PDP Logical Array is implemented using a variant of a Fenwick tree to efficiently manage the concatenated data from all roots in a proof set.
+See previously linked design document

 ## Workflows
 Detailed description of key workflows.